scaleapi/llm-engine/clients/python/README.md

 ### Usage

-If you are using Scale LLM Engine, you can get your API key from [https://spellbook.scale.com/settings](https://spellbook.scale.com/settings).
+If you are using LLM Engine, you can get your API key from [https://spellbook.scale.com/settings](https://spellbook.scale.com/settings).
 Set the `SCALE_API_KEY` environment variable to your API key.